 I will discuss each of these above-given keys one by one in detail in my upcoming blog.

-Hope you would have enjoyed this blog post.
-Please feel free to write to us at email@example.com if you have any queries about this blog.
+Hope you would have enjoyed this blog post(What is Key in DBMS).
+Please feel free to write to us at [email protected] if you have any queries about this blog.

 Have a great time!